Viscosity solutions approach to finite-horizon continuous-time Markov decision process: Existence of optimal delay-dependent controls

 \section{Existence of optimal delay-dependent controls}

-By developing the compactness method presented for instance in \cite{HS95} and \cite{Ku}, Shao \cite{Sh19b} investigated the optimal control problem for the regime-switching processes.
+By developing the compactification method presented, for instance, in \cite{HS95} and \cite{Ku}, Shao \cite{Sh19b} investigated the optimal control problem for the regime-switching processes.
 There, the control on the transition rate matrix of the jumping process $(\La_t)$ has been studied.
-In this paper we shall apply the result \cite[Theorem 2.3]{Sh19b} to the current situation to obtain the existence of optimal delay-dependent controls of our continuous-time Markov decision processes under the mild conditions (H1)--(H3).
+In this paper we shall apply the result \cite[Theorem 2.3]{Sh19b} to the current situation to obtain the existence of optimal delay-dependent controls of our continuous-time Markov decision processes under the mild conditions $\mathrm{(H1)}$-$\mathrm{(H3)}$.